fluxcd/website/content/en/docs/migration/helm-operator-migration.md

 Support for values references to `ConfigMap` and `Secret` resources in other namespaces than the namespace of the `HelmRelease` has been dropped, as this allowed information from other namespaces to leak into the composed values for the Helm release.

 ### Values from external source references (URLs) are no longer supported

 We initially introduced this feature to support alternative (production focused) `values.yaml` files that sometimes come with charts.
 It was also used by users to use generic and/or dynamic `values.yaml` files in their `HelmRelease` resources.

-The former can now be achieved by defining a [`ValuesFile` overwrite in the `HelmChartTemplateSpec`](#chart-file-references), which will make the Source Controller look for the referenced file in the chart, and overwrite the default values with the contents from that file.
+The former can now be achieved by defining a [`ValuesFiles` overwrite in the `HelmChartTemplateSpec`](#chart-file-references), which will make the Source Controller look for the referenced file in the chart, and overwrite the default values with the contents from that file.

 Support for the latter use has been dropped, as it goes against the principles of GitOps and declarative configuration.
 You can not reliably restore the cluster state from a Git repository if the configuration of a service relies on some URL being available.